jasdeep06/Udacity-Traffic-Sign-Classifier/readme.md

 | .002	      			| Bumpy road					 				|
 | .002				    | Road narrows on the right    							|

-For the fourth image, the model is very sure that this is a Speed limit (80km/h) sign (probability of 0.96), and the image does contain a stop sign.
+For the fourth image, the model is very sure that this is a Speed limit (80km/h) sign (probability of 0.96), and the image does contain a Speed limit (80km/h).
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|